natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 O&O ShutUp10++ - A Way of Hardening Windows OS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you would like to block Window’s suspect spyware, then definitely use this software.
+If you would like to block Window’s suspect spyware, then, definitely, use this software.
 It also works for Windows 11 just in case you made the big mistake of “upgrading” to 11 or higher.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/140.jpg
    :width: 51%